Skip to content

 INSTRUCTIONS

-Your watch is a true gem that you can keep and wear for many years if you take care of it.
-Here are our recommendations to ensure your timepiece lasts a long time.
+Your watch is a true treasure that you can keep and wear for many years if you take good care of it.
+Here are our recommendations to ensure your timepiece lasts.

 AUTOMATIC WATCH OPERATION